Dimensional Reduction of Direct Statistical Simulation: Cumulant Expansions

 \subsection{Ensemble Average}

-In systems where the eddy-eddy scattering processes dominate, or where non-zonal coherent structures dominate, zonal CE2 can give an inaccurate reproduction of the statistics \cite{tobias2013direct}.
+In systems where the eddy-eddy scattering processes dominate, or where non-zonal coherent structures dominate, zonal CE2 can give an inaccurate reproduction of the statistics \citep{tobias2013direct}.
 An alternative version of the cumulant expansion that does not entirely neglect these processes can be formulated by replacing the zonal average with an ensemble average, to be denoted in the following with $\left\langle \cdots\right\rangle$.
-Formally the triadic interactions that are retained or discarded in ensemble CE2 are identical to those in zonal CE2 as shown in Figure \ref{fig:Triads}(b).
-But for ensemble averaging, the mean field captures coherent structures \cite{bakas2011structural,bakas2013emergence,bakas2014theory,allawala2016statistics} instead of a zonal mean and the fluctuations about this average represent incoherent perturbations instead of eddies.
-The coherent part of the flow, $c(\theta, \phi) = \langle \zeta(\theta, \phi) \rangle$, may for instance consist of long-lived vortices rather than zonal jets \cite{kolmogorovForcing2017} in which case departures from the zonal mean do not necessarily constitute a fluctuation, and some of the eddy + eddy $\rightarrow$ eddy scattering processes (where eddies are defined as deviations from the {\it zonal} mean) are retained.
+Formally the triadic interactions that are retained in ensemble CE2 are identical to those in zonal CE2 as shown in Figure \ref{fig:Triads}(b) except for the addition of a diagram with three mean fields.
+This addition reflects the fact that, for ensemble averaging, the mean field may contain non-zonal coherent structures \citep{bakas2011structural,bakas2013emergence,bakas2014theory,Allawala:2016hx} instead of only the zonal mean; the fluctuations about this average represent incoherent perturbations, instead of eddies, that may interact.
+The coherent part of the flow, $c(\theta, \phi) = \langle \zeta(\theta, \phi) \rangle$, may for instance consist of long-lived vortices rather than zonal jets \citep{kolmogorovForcing2017} in which case departures from the zonal mean do not necessarily constitute a fluctuation, and some of the eddy + eddy $\rightarrow$ eddy scattering processes (where eddies are defined as deviations from the {\it zonal} mean) are retained.
 On the other hand, because only the first two cumulants are retained, ensemble-averaged CE2 is equivalent to the requirement that the probability distribution function be purely Gaussian -- an approximation known to be poor for some flows such as isotropic and homogeneous turbulence.